 Spectre.ai is not your run-of-the-mill binary option/forex operator promising to revolutionize the industry through various "magic" solutions to problems that do not even exist.
 No. SPECTRE (which is short for Speculative Tokenized Trading Exchange) offers very serious solutions to fundamental problems plaguing the digital options and Fx trading industries.
-The more one reads into the Spectre.ai whitepaper - which is featured at their site - the more obvious it becomes that if Spectre manage to follow through on their very ambitious plans, they may in fact disrupt and forever re-define the entire online binary option and forex trading industry.
+The more one reads into the Spectre.ai business case, the more obvious it becomes that if Spectre manage to follow through on their very ambitious plans, they may in fact disrupt and forever re-define the entire online binary option and forex trading industry.
 The concepts brought to the table by the Spectre team are extremely intriguing!

 Spectre.ai is a never-before-seen kind of digital (binary) option provider, marrying off blockchain technology - together with its smart-contacts ramification - with speculative derivatives trading at first, and then with classic fx trading further down the line.
 It is the fact that it sorts out every problem currently associated with the binary option scene that makes the operation so special.

 We can beat about the bush all day in this regard, but there is no denying the fact that the binary option trading industry is plagued by distrust.
 At a closer look, that may actually be an understatement.
 The current model pushed by the industry actors is so fundamentally flawed that it is unworkable from a realistic perspective.